 Content: This course is an introduction to the qualitative theory of partial differential equations (PDEs).
+The focus will be on modern treatments of three classical second order PDEs: Laplace, heat, and wave equation.
+The aim is to provide basic foundational training for modern PDE methods.
 It should be useful to students with interests in applied mathematics, differential geometry, mathematical physics, fluid mechanics, mathematical biology, probability, harmonic analysis, dynamical systems, and other areas, as well as to PDE/Analysis-focused students.
 We will review and expose a few analytic tools along the way, e.g. Fourier transform and weak convergence.